shy-foxo/chaster-is-an-unsafe-platform/README.md

 <h1 align="center">The Handling of Findom Locks</h1>

-Another recent issue Chaster has had has been Findom locks.
+Another recent issue plaguing Chaster has been Findom locks.
 If you have no idea what a Findom is, that is okay!
 The first screen shot gives a good explainer of what a Findom is better then I can explain it.

 ![findom explained from the urban dictionary](https://cdn.discordapp.com/attachments/833171605366243330/1121936387558608907/brave_BrzA2JswBR.png)